Lenna-Robotics-Research-Lab/.github/profile/README.md

 ## 🤖 About Us

 Welcome!
-We are a robotics research team based in the Electrical Engineering Research Lab at **Iran University of Science and Technology**.
+We are a robotics research team based in the Electrical Engineering Research Labs Center at **Iran University of Science and Technology**.

-Our journey began in Summer 2022, and our early work on diverse robotics topics led to the creation of two key platforms:
+Founded in Summer 2022, we began by exploring a range of robotics topics that led to the development of two core platforms:
--   A **Self-Balancing Robot**
+- A **self-balancing robot**
--   An **Autonomous Mobile Robot**
+- An **autonomous mobile robot**

-Since Summer 2023, our main focus has been pioneering new solutions in mobile robotics, which has transpired into our flagship **LMRO project**.
+Since Summer 2023, our primary focus has been advancing mobile robotics through our flagship **LMRO** platform, with an ongoing **ROS 2** implementation known as **LMR2**.

+Lenna Robotics Lab has also expanded into teleoperation research, investigating control schemes for a **2‑DOF serial link teleoperation robot** under **time-delay** conditions.

 ---